 Our school has high expectations in terms of behaviour and uniform, and we expect that our pupils show a good attitude to learning and engage in their lessons.
-Our uniform is very formal, with blazer worn as optional, although amendments are in place to support with sensory needs.
-Where required, these are done in a subtle way.
+Our uniform appears very formal, with blazer worn as optional, although amendments are in place to support with sensory needs.
+For example, all ties are clip-on.
+Where required, adaptations are done in a subtle way.